tech-med/medlearnity.com/src/content/blog/usmle-step-3-study-schedule/index.md

   - 'usmle-step-3'
 tags:
   - 'usmle-step-3'
-description: 'How to Create the Optimal USMLE Step 3 Study Schedule'
+description: 'How to Create the Optimal USMLE Step 3 Study Schedule.'
 ---

 # How to Create the Optimal USMLE Step 3 Study Schedule